Bulinas/Java/Lab7/readme.md

 ## Build status

-The project doesn't run as intendend, because multithreading is hard.
+The project doesn't run as intended, because multithreading is hard.